ashine01/assignment/README.md

 * For macOS users, if the warnning message "macOS cannot verify the developer of 'chromedriver'" shows, please press "Open" button to continue running.

-* After running the command above, the auto test will start.
+* After running the command above, the autoTest will start.
 The test report will be created in HTML format when the test is finished.

 ## Test Report